| Photo: Gleb Sokolov

 a day I have been waiting for øåðïîâ,

-hardly able but still kept walking, Pasang made her spend
+Ann crawled away on her own, hardly able but still kept walking, Pasang made her spend

 the whole night with the oxygen.
 It.s hot in the daytime.